nikkomiu/blog/content/guides/secure-debian/1-secure-boot.md

 If you've managed to get all the way here, **CONGRATULATIONS!!!** You've successfully managed to change Debian from using (shim-signed) GRUB to using a **signed** Unified Kernel Image.
 This process is fairly complicated and involved to switch Debian over.
 However, I hope it wasn't too painful to follow along.
-If you run into any issues along the way, feel free to leave a comment on this page and I'll try my best to help!
+If you run into any issues along the way, feel free to leave a comment on this page, and I'll try my best to help!

-Also, now that all of this is done you should make sure to lock your UEFI using at least a supervisor password so a malicious user can't go into your settings and add a new key to the DB and use a malicious kernel image to boot into your system anyways.
+Also, now that all of this is done you should make sure to lock your UEFI using at least a supervisor password, so a malicious user can't go into your settings and add a new key to the DB and use a malicious kernel image to boot into your system anyway.
 You should also be **highly** suspicious if your kernel image signature is no longer valid, as this is likely an indicator that someone is trying to replace your kernel with an untrusted one.
-Remember, our EFI partition is the only one that's not encrypted, and therefore the only one that can be easily comprimised by an attacker.
+Remember, our EFI partition is the only one that's not encrypted, and therefore the only one that can be easily compromised by an attacker.